 5. Sesderma C-VIT Liposomal Antiox Booster Face Serum

-This high-tech Vitamin C serum is specifically designed for sensitive skin as it relies on advanced nanotechnology.
-This serum contains active ingredients encapsulated in microscopic, skin-compatible bubbles called liposomes.
-These bubbles pass straight through the skin’s surface barrier before bursting to release the ingredients deeper down.
+This high-tech Vitamin C serum is specifically designed for sensitive skin as it relies on advanced nanotechnology, encapsulating active ingredients in liposomes that bypass the skin surface to eliminate burning and redness.

 Key Ingredients |